 Are anemones native to North America?

-There are about 10-12 anemone species that are native to North America, including Anemone Canadensis, profiled here.
+About 10-12 anemone species are native to North America, including Anemone Canadensis, profiled here.
 Other North American native anemones include A. quinquefolia (Wood Anemone) and A. Patens (Pasqueflower or Prairie Crocus).

 Worldwide, there are around 200 species of anemone.
 If you’re looking at an anemone blooming in the fall, it’s probably one of the Asian anemones.